Schallbert/macro_edingCNC_sorotec/README.md

 ### Set / Get
 - A parameter can be assigned in a macro file as simply as this: `#100 = 47.11` which assigns the number `47.11` to the parameter with ID `#100`.
-- A parameter can be evauluated with different statements, example: `IF [[#5011] == [#5008]] THEN ...` for a deeper syntax overview, please refer to the EdingCNC handbook.
+- A parameter can be evaluated with different statements, example: `IF [[#5011] == [#5008]] THEN ...` for a deeper syntax overview, please refer to the EdingCNC handbook.

 ### Volatile
-Variable range `#26...#3999` are volatile and can be used by the programmer to save data temporarily.
-The data stored in this range is deleted on power off or when an alarm/emergency stop is active.
+Variables in range `#26...#3999` are volatile and can be used by the programmer to store data temporarily.
+The data assigned in this range is deleted on power off or in the event of an alarm/emergency stop.

 ### Permanent
 The variable range `#4000...#4999` are stored permanently on the system.
 They are free to be used.